Patrick-Gibbs/Trait-genetic-architecture-and-population-structure-genomic-prediction/README.md

       ```
       python3 -m Main.Code.global_search
       ```
       Note: Fitting models across all traits takes about 1 week; testing one trait takes about an hour.
+One (or specific trait(s) can be tested by changeing line 22 e.g. `traits = ['study_12_FT10']`

     - `gwas.py`: Runs GWAS using the `vcftogwas` Python package for each chosen trait.

     - `mlp_pca.py`, `rf_pca.py`, and `linear_pca.py`: Fit each chosen trait using principal components and generate results for figure 3b.